 An African American boy, Pip has small jobs on the Pequod, mostly cleaning the decks, but goes mad after falling out of Stubb’s whale-boat (he had been called into rowing duty after another sailor fell ill) and being left alone for some time in the sea before being rescued.
 Pip, in his madness, becomes attached to the also mad Ahab at the end of the novel.

 Pip Quotes in Moby-Dick

 The Moby-Dick quotes below are all either spoken by Pip or refer to Pip.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Moby-Dick published in 2002.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Moby-Dick published in 2002.).

 Chapter 99 Quotes

 Cook! ho, coo! and cook us!
 Jenny! hey, hey, hey, hey, hey, Jenny, Jenny! and get your hoe-cake done!